• Skip to primary navigation

 Our Letter A Tot-School Shelves

-This was the set up of our shelves this week.
+This was the setup of our shelves this week.
 You can also check out my separate tot-school room post to see how I have our school area set up.

 Practical Life Activity – Washing Apples and Slicing